109 US service members were injured in the Iran missile attack | DW | 10.02.2020

 Veterans slam Trump's response

 Trump's initial downplay of their injuries as "not very serious" prompted rebuke from US veterans groups.
-“I heard that they had headaches and a couple of other things,” Mr. Trump said at a news conference Jan.
-22 in Davos, Switzerland, according to the New York Times.
-“I don’t consider them very serious injuries relative to other injuries I have seen."
+"I heard that they had headaches and a couple of other things," Trump said at a news conference on January 22.
+"I don’t consider them very serious injuries relative to other injuries I have seen."

-“We shouldn’t hide our veterans’ injuries just to pretend like we’re invincible,” tweeted Frank Luntz, a Republican strategist.
+Frank Luntz, a Republican strategist, said on Twitter: “We shouldn’t hide our veterans’ injuries just to pretend like we’re invincible”.

 The Veterans of Foreign Wars organization also issued a statement last month, condemning Trump's comments about the injuries.
 "TBI [traumatic brain injury]is a serious injury and one that cannot be taken lightly.
 TBI is known to cause depression, memory loss, severe headaches, dizziness and fatigue — all injuries that come with both short- and long-term effects," said the group's national commander, William "Doc" Schmitz.